Skip to content

 Once the AI has the llms.txt context, try prompts like:

-• “Show me how to create an AI assistant and stream a chat response in Python.”
+• “Show me how to create an AI agent and stream a chat response in Python.”

 • “Generate TypeScript code to list all embedding files and delete ones with status error.”